 We’ll now review Pulsar’s and Kafka’s architectures to understand their similarities and differences.

 Apache Kafka architecture

-At a high level, a Kafka architecture consists of three main elements: producers, consumers, and brokers.
+At a high level, a Kafka architecture consists of multiple consumers, producers and brokers.
 Producers generate data and send it to brokers, while consumers read the data ingested by the brokers.

-In the diagram above, you can also notice a ZooKeeper component, which is responsible for things like:
+In the diagram above, you can also notice a ZooKeeper component.
+Historically, Apache Kafka has relied on ZooKeeper for:

 - Storing metadata about the Kafka cluster — for instance, information about topics, partitions, brokers, and replicas.

 - Managing and coordinating Kafka brokers, including leader election.

 - Maintaining access control lists (ACLs) for security purposes.

 But there’s an ongoing effort to incrementally remove the ZooKeeper dependency and replace it with KRaft, which moves metadata management into Kafka itself.
 This simplifies the architecture, reduces operational complexity and improves scalability.

 KRaft has been production-ready for new Kafka clusters since October 2022.
 With the release of Apache Kafka v3.6, it’s even possible to upgrade ZooKeeper-based clusters to KRaft.
 Meanwhile, ZooKeeper was deprecated in v3.5, and its complete removal is planned for Apache Kafka v4.0.